kyma-project/kyma/common/makefiles/docs/generic-make-go.md

 ```
 As you can see, the `resolve-local` rule is executed inside the container.
 If the `resolve` rule passes, the next rules are executed.
-If any rule fails, the Makefile also aborts the execution and fails as well.
+If any rule fails, the Makefile aborts the execution and fails as well.

 There are two available **BUILDPACK_FUNCTIONS** which generate the rule dynamically:
 - `buildpack-mount` - creates the rule and mounts component's directory as volume